-In recent years, a great attention has been received by web documents as a new source of individual opinions and experience.
-This situation is producing increasing interest in methods for automatically extracting and analyzing individual opinion from web documents such as customer reviews, weblogs and comments on news.
+In recent years, a noticeable attention has been directed to web documents as a new source of individuals’ opinions and experiences.
+This situation leads to an increasing interest in methods for automatically extracting and analyzing such opinions that are included in customer reviews, weblogs and comments on news.
 This information can be used in the context of learning environments, by considering the user’s emotional state over social networks.
 There has been a large amount of researches in the field of sentiment analysis on social media such as on twitter and Facebook.
 The purpose of this master thesis project is analyzing and comparing currently available methods in sentiment analysis focusing on using them in the context of education and learning environment environments of RWTH after tracking data over social networks.

 INTRODUCTION

 Nowadays, social media platforms such as Twitter and Facebook are popular microblogging services.
-They allow countless number of users to create and exchange unlimited number of contents.
-These contents (called tweets in twitter and status in Facebook) sometimes express opinions about different topics.
-This includes statements related to universities’ topics and events.
+They allow countless number of users to create and exchange unlimited number of content.
+In many cases, This content (called tweets in twitter and status updates in Facebook) express opinions about different topics.
+This includes statements that are related to universities’ topics and events.
 Such opinion rich data resources can be used to for extracting and analyzing opinions in terms of specific topics.
-With help of data mining and natural language processing techniques it could be detected and analyzed opinions related to learning context from large amount of data.
+Along with the help of data mining and natural language processing techniques it is possible to detect and analyze opinions related to learning context from large amount of data.

 Sentiment analysis, also called opinion mining, is the field of study that analyzes people’s opinions, sentiments, evaluations, appraisals, attitudes, and emotions towards entities such as products, services, organizations, individuals, issues, events, topics, and their attributes [1].